 Both Drifting Lands’ graphics and music are perfect for the type of game it is.
 Stages are beautiful, cutscene art is great, loot looks great, and everything else looks equally great.
 Enemy ships look and act differently depending on which faction they’re from.
 Different attacks are telegraphed in different ways that you quickly learn to identify.
 Really, I have no graphical complaints except for those about the distracting elements, and the music is something I similarly have nothing negative to say about.
 It’s top-notch stuff, providing a ton of energy to stages and atmosphere to the base, and while you’ll quickly hear it all and start to notice it repeating, every single track is good enough that you won’t mind.

-*A review key for Drifting Lands was provided for the purposes of this review
+*A review key for Drifting Lands was provided for the purpose of this review